The WEIGHT of the WAIT: An Election Eve Reflection

 Waiting for anything carries a weight we can’t quite explain.

 But the weight I‘ve felt lately is more than a heaviness of waiting on the results of an election.
 It’s more of a heaviness of waiting on Heaven.
 A weight in the wait that burdens the heart and troubles the mind, while simultaneously offering a yoke that is light and a peace that passes all understanding.
-When we wrestle with that weight in the natural, we find chaos and confusion, but when we surrender that weight to a supernatural God, we find rest, peace, and a security in knowing He is in control even when this world spins out of control.
+When we wrestle with that weight in the natural, we find chaos and confusion, but when we surrender that weight to a supernatural God, we find rest, peace, and hope in knowing He is in control even when this world spins out of control.

 The weight of the wait tells only part of the story.
 When we wait for Heaven, we experience the weight of glory.